tomlion777/Python/README.md

-Please check out all my different projects using the diffeent branches.
+Please check out all my different projects using the different branches.